Are you a fan of quick and easy dinners that come together with little effort and simple ingredients?

 They’re a flavor match made in heaven.
-A few favorites include luxurious Seared Scallops in a Creamy Garlic Sauce, summery Salmon Pesto Pasta, bright and briny Shrimp Picatta, and super buttery Shrimp Scampi… and this absolutely lovely combination of garlic, lemon, and butter paired with salmon pasta that we’ve got right here.
+If you agree, you definitely have to try Seared Scallops in a Creamy Garlic Sauce, summery Salmon Pesto Pasta, bright and briny Shrimp Picatta, and super buttery Shrimp Scampi.

-As written, it’s a recipe paired down for two servings, which means it’s a perfect date night recipe.
+As written, this pasta recipe is two servings, which means it’s a perfect date night recipe.
 But never fear if you have more mouths to feed or want to impress with ease at a dinner party, it can easily be doubled or tripled for more servings.

 Now, in just 30 minutes you’ll have a delicious seafood pasta dinner.
 Let’s get cooking!

 What You’ll Need to Make Garlic Butter Pasta

 There are just a few simple ingredients that come together to make this pasta recipe, which is just one more thing to love about it!
 Here they are:

 - Salmon – fresh or frozen (but thawed) salmon will work in this recipe.
 Be on the lookout for sustainably farmed or caught salmon when purchasing.

 - Fresh Lemon – fresh lemon juice and zest in this recipe are key!
 I always advocate for fresh lemon juice as it delivers the freshest, pure lemon flavor without any aftertaste or additives.
 Be sure to zest the lemon first, then proceed with juicing.